HealthCatalyst/Fabric.Cashmere/guides/components/picklist.md

 :::
 ##### Loading Values over HTTP
 The picklist can be given callback functions to retrieve values and valuesets from a server.
-This is needed in cases where there are too many items to hold in memory on the browser (More than 1,000 or so.)
+This is needed in cases where there are too many items (1,000+) to hold in memory on the browser.
 - `getOptions: (params: PicklistRemoteQueryOptions) => Observable<IPicklistRemoteQueryResponse>;`
 - `getValuesForValueset: (code: string) => Observable<IValueOption[]>;`